Table of Contents

 10. Don’t Pop Your Own Pimples

 It’s tempting, but popping your own pimples and extracting your own blackheads can cause irreparable damage to the skin.
 It is not the answer to getting rid of pimples the right way.
 While it may have immediate effects on the size and appearance of a single pimple, in reality, you’ll only worse your pimple and exacerbate its appearance in the long run.
 The science behind it is simple: when the skin cell is ruptured, bacteria that was once contained inside the pustule or papules can spread to other cells, or be pushed deeper back into the pore.
 This can result in larger, more painful pimples, and the creation of new acne lesions that spread across a larger portion of your skin.
 In some cases, a pimple can be picked so deeply that it leaves behind a scar.

 Burning numerous calories can trim your waistline, provide a rush of endorphins, and it turns out, have some pretty amazing benefits for your skin.
 Exercising helps increase blood flow, which carries oxygen and essential nutrients to cells throughout the body.
 This blood flow may also help carry off free radicals and other waste products from the skins, helping the liver flush the body of toxins.
 A healthier inner body results in positive physical effects, and the skin is no exception to this rule.

 12. Brew Tea

 Tea has been used for centuries to heal and abate skin conditions, and its uses seem to be endless.
 Some swear that caffeine found in tea can help minimize the blood vessels underneath the skin, lessening the appearance of dark circles under the eyes.
 For those who suffer from razor burn, black tea can be used to calm itching and redness after shaving, thanks to the tannins contained in the tea.
-Tea is also known for its anti-inflammatory properties, and can be used topically for a variety of skin-related issues, including sunburn and bug bites.
+Can green tea cure acne?
+It's known for its anti-inflammatory properties, and can be used topically for a variety of skin-related issues, including sunburn, bug bites, and breakouts.